Woman arrested after standoff at St. Louis Park apartment

 Between 4:30 and 5:30 a.m., two women finally emerged from the unit where the disagreement has started, Smith said.

 One of the women was arrested and booked into the Hennepin County jail.
-The second woman was briefly detained.
+The second was briefly detained.

 Authorities executed a search warrant inside the apartment and recovered evidence, Smith said.